Nonparametric Multi-shape Modeling with Uncertainty Quantification

-Figure \ref{fig:twotwo_table} shows lizard curve fits for all combinations of either sparse or dense observed sample points under either stationary (periodic Matern 3/2) or non-stationary (arc-cosine) kernels.
+The choice of kernel should consider both the sampling scheme of points from the underlying curve, and the smoothness requirement.
+Figure \ref{fig:twotwo_table} shows lizard curve fits for all combinations of either sparse or dense observed sample points under either stationary (periodic Matern 3/2) or non-stationary (arc-cosine of order 0) kernels.
 If a sparse set of observed points are available, we recommend using a periodic stationary kernel, which guarantees consistency, shows kriging behavior, and can generally result in smoother fits.
-In comparison, the non-stationary kernel does appear to produce a consistent curve (unlike Figure \ref{fig:nonstat_kernel_comp}), but this curve is not very smooth given the limited number of observed sample points.
+In comparison, the non-stationary kernel does appear to produce a consistent curve in this case, but the fit is not very smooth given the limited number of observed sample points.
 On the other hand, if the set of observed points is dense, we recommend either periodic stationary or non-stationary kernels, as both are able to capture finer details of the lizard curve with reduced uncertainty.